hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ## Summary

-This proposal is for the integration of a threshold signature scheme into the consensus nodes to create a private/public key pair for the ledger that can be used to sign blocks.
+This proposal is for the integration of a threshold signature scheme into the consensus nodes to create a private/public key pair for the ledger that can be used to sign blocks and other messages.
 The private key must be a secret that no one knows.
 The public key is known by all and functions as the ledger id.
 The consensus nodes must be able to aggregate their individual signatures on a message into a valid ledger signature that is verifiable by the ledger id.
 Part of our goal is that users could write EVM smart contracts that can verify the block signatures.

 |      Metadata      |                  Entities                  |
 |--------------------|--------------------------------------------|